AdrianMolecule/pipetteholder/README.md

 ### Instructions:

+Quick Guide:
+Obtain a Chocolate Box
+Start with an empty chocolate box as the base for your holder.

+Enjoy the Chocolates
+Enjoy the chocolates and savor the sweet reward!

+3D Print the Pipette Hooks
+Download and print the custom pipette hooks using a 3D printer.

+Prepare an Elastic Loop
+Use an elastic band to create a loop for added stability and organization.

+Add Foam Padding
+Place foam padding inside the box to cushion and secure the pipettes.

+Test the Pipettes
+Place your pipettes into the hooks and check the fit and stability.

+Repeat ...
+Take a box of chocolate...

+Long form
 1. **Prepare the Chocolate Box**:
    - Find an empty chocolate box that will serve as the **case** for the pipette holder.
 The box should be large enough to comfortably fit your pipettes.
    - Ensure the box is clean and free of any packaging material.